cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 prediction, and guidance.
 Then, the implementation results are analyzed to see if they meet expectations, and any actions are fed back to form a closed loop.
-Twinning management involves various network components (e.g. controller, orchestrator, security management, etc.) from end to end, including but not limited to the following main technologies.
+Twinning management involves various network components (e.g., controller, orchestrator) and domains (security, for example) from end to end, including, but not limited to, the following main technologies:

-*  Orchestration of twin model: Manage and organize multiple twin model instances, including the creation, deletion, storage, version control, and deployment of model instances, and arrange required modeling resources as needed to maximize resource
+*  Orchestration of twins: Manage and organize multiple twin model instances, including the creation, deletion, storage, version control, and deployment of model instances, and arrange required modeling resources as needed to maximize resource